revature-RevConnect/SocialMediaApp/README.md

 ## Usage

 - Create an account
-- Go to Postfeed to view other posts
+- View posts in Post Feed
 - Like a post
 - Create a comment for a post
 - Create a post